commfish/SE_crab_assessments/code/tc_code/readme.md

 ## north juneau and stephens passage
 Come from data from the Juneau leg of the red king crab survey.
 These pots need to be seperated into strata for Stephens Passage - using GIS (need to move instructions in here - currently in OneNote). see NJ_SP_processing.R

+seperate function for graphing these found in 'sp_nj_figures.R'

+## Steps to complete assessment:
+Prior to the assessment the harvest / logbook files need to be run for that year.
+The fishery is in the spring so it is completed by March-ish.
+Run 'tanner_harvest.R' and 'tanner_logbook.R'

+1) Run the "processing code.R" files for both Tanner areas and RKC survey areas.
+These should produce results from CPUE calcs from survey, long term and short term comparisons - see Excel sheet for summary of these.
+**fix** these need to be summarized in R - mostly likely a markdown/ .csv file.
+Excel file is 'Tanner Matrix 2020(21).xlsx'

+2) Results from 1) found in .rmd file need to be translated into the CSA files - these are still in Excel sheet and run with solver in Excel.
+Work has been made towards translating these to R (see separate git hub repo).
+CSA models are run with solver and results - biomass are copied into '...biomass_2020.csv' for graphing purposes.

+3) See Excel file for summary of 2020 estimates of biomass for each area - taken from individual CSA excel file - Region GHL Summary tab.

+4) Look at word file - tanner crab asessment for other figures/ tables needed. start with 'figures_1_and_2_Tanner.R'